-I am interested to see if I can make a cauliflower bread using a dairy free cheese.
-And, I'd love to find an alternative to use in low carb grilled cheese and pizza.
-But, if you still eat dairy, you'll really enjoy these cauliflower cheese sandwiches.
+I am interested to see if I can make cauliflower bread using dairy-free cheese.
+And, I'd love to find an alternative to use in low-carb grilled cheese and pizza.
+But, if you still eat dairy, you'll really enjoy these cauliflower cheese sandwiches!

 - 1 egg beaten

 - 1 ½ cups cheddar or Edam cheese grated

 - 12 slices mozzarella Cheese

 - Strain excess liquid from cooked cauliflower rice.

 - Combine riced cauliflower, beaten egg and ½ cup of the grated cheese in a bowl then sprinkle some pepper, mustard seed, sage, oregano and thyme.
 Mix well.